Addiction is a strong word not typically applied to sugar, but it can be very difficult to stop eating sugar.

 “In medicine we use ‘addiction’ to describe a tragic situation where someone’s brain chemistry has been altered to compel them to repeat a substance or activity despite harmful consequences.
 This is very different than the casual use of ‘addiction’ (‘I’m addicted to “Game of Thrones!”’).”

-“So, I’m serious when I say that evidence is mounting that too much added sugar could lead to true addiction,” says Greene.
+In Greene’s opinion, evidence is mounting that too much added sugar could lead to true addiction.

-“Studies suggest that every time we eat sweets we are reinforcing those neuropathways, causing the brain to become increasingly hardwired to crave sugar, building up a tolerance like any other drug,” she adds.
+Bjork adds, “Every time we eat sweets, we are reinforcing those neuropathways, causing the brain to become increasingly hardwired to crave sugar, building up a tolerance like any other drug.”

-Indeed, research on rats from Connecticut College has shown that Oreo cookies activate more neurons in the brain’s pleasure center than cocaine does (and just like humans, the rats would eat the filling first).
-And a 2008 Princeton study found that, under certain circumstances, not only could rats become dependent on sugar, but this dependency correlated with several aspects of addiction, including craving, binging, and withdrawal.
+Indeed, research on rats from Connecticut College has shown that Oreo cookies activate more neurons in the pleasure center of the rats’ brains than cocaine does (and just like humans, the rats would eat the filling first).

 “Stories in the press about Oreos being more addictive than cocaine may have been overstated,” admits Greene, “but we should not take lightly the power of added sugar to lure us again and again, and to rob us of our health.”

-But whether or not sugar is more addictive than cocaine, researchers and nutritionists are in agreement that yes, sugar has addictive properties, and we need to be getting less of it.
+But whether sugar is more addictive than cocaine, researchers and nutritionists suggest that

-In 2015, they further suggested reducing free sugar intake to less than 5 percent of calories, about 6 teaspoons.
-In the United States, added sugars account for 14 percent of the average person’s calorie intake.
+In 2015, WHO further suggested reducing free sugar daily intake to less than 5 percent of calories, about 6 teaspoons.
+In the United States,